dm277/alpha/README.md

+# alpha ws

-alpha -- to leard GH
+-- to leard GH